 Paid Directory Listings

 Google changed the game with it’s sophisticated algorithm which removed the need for any of that legwork.
-Instead, Google finds you through your relevance and your well optimised content.
+Instead, Google finds you through your site’s relevance, traffic history and well optimised content.
 But, that doesn’t mean that directories have gone away, and in fact there are plenty of sites that will list your site for free, but usually ask for a fee to promote or bump your site up the list.

 As a paid web traffic source, are these directories worth their price?
 In general, no not really.
 But, as usual, it’s not quite as simple as that.
 Some specialist industries such as architecture or law may have directories that are only open to members which usually need paying for.